Scary Barbie: An Extremely Energetic, Long-Duration Tidal Disruption Event Candidate Without a Detected Host Galaxy at z = 0.995: Host Galaxy

 The Pan-STARRS 5$\sigma$ point source limiting depth is 23.3 mag in the $g$ band and 23.2 mag in the $r$ band; accounting for Galactic dust extinction (0.45 mag in the $g$ band and 0.32 mag in the $r$ band, \citealt{Schlafly2011}), this gives an upper limit on the absolute magnitude of any potential host of $-21.3$ mag in the observed-frame $g$ band and $-21.2$ mag in the observed-frame $r$ band.
 From this we can extrapolate an upper limit on the stellar mass of the host galaxy.

 We make use of EzGal \citep{Mancone2012Ez} to find an upper limit on the stellar mass for different stellar population models.
 We use the BC03 models \citep{Bruzual2003} with a Salpeter initial mass function.
 The models have an exponentially declining star formation history (SFH), with an e-folding time ($\tau$) of either 0.1 Gyr or 1 Gyr, and metallicities of 0.4\,$Z_\odot$ and $Z_\odot$.
-We do not account for any intrinsic dust extinction within the host galaxy.
+We model dust extinction within the galaxy with the Calzetti dust law \citep{Calzetti2000}, assuming nebular extinction values of E(B-V) $=$ 0, 0.1, 0.25 and 0.4.
 The choice of an exponentially declining SFH is motivated by the expected redshift, $z$ $\sim$ 1; at this redshift, it is unlikely for the host galaxy to have an increasing star formation rate.
-We find the upper limit on the stellar mass for each model from the upper limit on the $g$ band absolute magnitude, assuming various formation redshifts (translating to ages).
+We find the upper limit on the stellar mass for each model from the upper limit on the $r$ band, assuming various formation redshifts (translating to various ages).